-Travel between London, United Kingdom and Bordeaux, France by train is: Partially open.
+Travel between London, United Kingdom and Bordeaux, France by train is: Unrestricted.

 Conditions of entry:

-The information above was last checked on 9/22/21.
-Remember to review the latest COVID-19 travel safety regulations for your train to Bordeaux from London as this information can change.
+The information above was last checked on 1/24/23.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from London to Bordeaux before traveling.

 Requirements for reentering: